-- build local citations and get reviews – use any 3rd party website to get citations back to your business.
+- build local citations and get reviews – use SEO services from your Agency to help you get citations back to your business.
 Directories, review platforms, associations, and other aggregators are your best friends when it comes to citations.

 - get local social signals – social media is becoming increasingly important for ranking on Google local search.
 Make sure you use the major social media platforms to your advantage and get shares, likes, and comments from local people and businesses.
 This will make you an instantly recognizable player in the community

 - create press releases – having a press release focused on your business shows you are a professional and an authority in your industry.
 There are multiple press release services online and they are quite affordable.
 Ideally, you should launch a press release whenever you implement new features or launch special offers.

 How to mark your Business on Google Maps?